 We also have a strategic research collaboration to discover and develop novel targeted conditioning regimens that may enhance the hematopoietic stem cell transplant process, including transplants conducted as part of treatment with ex vivo CRISPR/Cas9 gene editing therapies such as CTX001.
 We are also investigating other conditioning regimens to potentially support expansion of stem cell transplant opportunities.

 We also have an internal research program exploring oral small molecule treatment options for people living with SCD.

-We are collaborating with CRISPR Therapeutics to investigate the use of a gene-editing technology, known as CRISPR/Cas9, to discover and develop a potential one-time treatment for SCD.
+We are currently in Phase 1/2/3.
+We developed this program with CRISPR Therapeutics to investigate the use of a gene-editing technology, known as CRISPR/Cas9, to discover and develop a potential one-time treatment for SCD.
 CTX001™ is an investigational, autologous, ex vivo CRISPR/Cas9 gene-edited therapy which aims to edit a person’s hematopoietic stem cells to produce fetal hemoglobin (HbF; hemoglobin F) in red blood cells.
 HbF is a form of the oxygen-carrying hemoglobin that is naturally present at birth, which then switches to the adult form of hemoglobin.
 The aim of using the body’s own machinery to switch red blood cells back to producing fetal hemoglobin is to address symptoms associated with the disease.

 We’re investigating small molecule medicines aimed at the underlying cause of SCD.

 In 2018, Vertex and CRISPR Therapeutics initiated a Phase 1/2/3 study evaluating CTX001 in subjects with severe sickle cell disease.
 To learn more, visit clinicaltrials.gov.